Template iterations of quadratic maps and hybrid Mandelbrot sets: Introduction

+A particular direction of research has been to study time-independent iterations of complex maps.
+Rather than focusing specifically on the structure of the probability space, the aim has been to describe general properties of the asymptotic dynamics for arbitrary sequences of maps chosen from specific families (e.g., hyperbolic polynomials of a certain degree).
+The focus on this aspect of non-autonomous systems was introduced in the work of Fornaess and Sibony ~\cite{fornaess1991random}, and continues in more recent work by Comerford, Stankewitz and Sumi~\cite{comerford2013preservation,comerford2006hyperbolic,sumi2010random}.
+The simple particular case of an iteration which alternates two distinct quadratic complex maps (thus equivalent to iterating a complex quartic polynomial) was studied by Danca et al.~\cite{danca2009alternated}.
+It was shown that in this case the Julia sets can be disconnected without being totally disconnected, and that they exhibit a graphical alternation of patterns found independently within the Julia set of each of the two iterated maps.

-As in our previous work~\cite{radulescu2015symbolic}, we consider here iterations of two different functions, $f_{c_0}$ and $f_{c_1}$, according to a general binary symbolic sequence ${\bf s}$ (\emph{template}), in which the ``zero'' positions correspond to iterating the function $f_{c_0}$ and the ``one'' positions correspond to iterating the function $f_{c_1}$.
-We view template iterations as a more appropriate framework for replication or learning algorithms that appear in nature, with patterns that evolve in time, and which may involve occasional, random or periodic ``errors.''
-While our results generally agree with existing results in non-autonomous iterations, our interest resides more specifically in understanding the dependence of the dynamic behavior on the two primary features of this system's hardwiring: (1) the complex parameter pair $(c_0,c_1)$ that fixes the iterated maps and (2) the structure of the template, i.e. the particular succession (timing) of the 0s and 1s that govern the iteration order.
+In this paper, we continue our previous work in the spirit of this latter line of research~\cite{radulescu2015symbolic}, while incorporating a simple probability space structure on the sequence space.
+More specifically, we study the dynamics generated by two different complex quadratic functions, $f_{c_0}$ and $f_{c_1}$, applied according to a general binary symbolic sequence ${\bf s}$ (\emph{template}), in which the ``zero'' positions correspond to iterating the function $f_{c_0}$ and the ``one'' positions correspond to iterating the function $f_{c_1}$.
+We view template iterations as a framework for replication or learning algorithms that occur in nature, with patterns that evolve in time, and which may involve occasional, random or periodic ``errors.''
+While our results are generally expected to agree with existing general results in non-autonomous iterations of complex polynomials, our interest resides more specifically in understanding properties that are specific to a system based on a quadratic map pair.
+We study the dependence of the dynamic behavior on the two primary features of this system's hardwiring: (1) the complex parameter pair $(c_0,c_1)$ that fixes the iterated maps and (2) the structure of the template, i.e. the particular succession (timing) of the 0s and 1s that govern the iteration order.